A Generic Graph Sparsification Framework using Deep Reinforcement Learning: Experiments

 \subsection{Effectiveness of SparRL}

 \textbf{PageRank Preservation}.
-PageRank serves a critical centrality metric for many ranking-based graph applications.
-We examine the sparsification methods by comparing the Spearman's $\rho$ rank correlation coefficient~\citep{spearman} between the PageRank score of the original graph ($G$) and of the sparsified graph ($G'$) at multiple edge-kept ratios.
-The reward is defined as $r_{pr} = \rho_{G'} - \rho_G$.
-The results in Figure~\ref{fig:pr_preserve} and Table~\ref{tab:pr_preserve} show that SparRL outperforms all other methods on the Twitter, Facebook, and Amazon (Top-500 Comm.) graphs.
+PageRank serves as a critical centrality metric for many ranking-based graph applications.
+We examine the sparsification methods by comparing the Spearman's $\rho$ rank correlation coefficient~\cite{spearman} between the PageRank score of the original graph and of the sparsified graph at multiple edge-kept ratios, defined as $\eta=|E'|/|E|$.
+We define the reward for PageRank as the difference of Spearman's $\rho$ rank correlation coefficients between $G'$ and $G$:

+where $\rho_{G'}$ is the Spearman's $\rho$ for the sparsified graph $G$ and $\rho_G$ is the Spearman's $\rho$ for the original graph $G$.
+We plot the performance comparison of SparRL against all other methods over Twitter, Facebook, and Amazon (Top-500 Comm.) graphs in Figure~\ref{fig:pr_preserve} and detail all the Spearman's $\rho$ values in Table~\ref{tab:pr_preserve}.
+It shows that SparRL consistently outperforms other methods at various edge kept ratios ($\eta$), especially when $\eta$ is small.

 \textbf{Community Structure Preservation}.
-We use the Adjusted Rand Index (ARI)~\citep{hubert1985comparing} to measure the effectiveness of SparRL on preserving the community structure of a graph by comparing non-overlapping ground truth communities to those found using the Louvian method~\citep{blondel2008fast} at multiple edge-kept ratios.
+We use the Adjusted Rand Index (ARI)~\cite{hubert1985comparing} to measure the effectiveness of SparRL on preserving the community structure of a graph by comparing non-overlapping ground truth communities to those found using the Louvian method~\cite{blondel2008fast} at multiple edge-kept ratios.
 We define the reward function as the different between ARI scores for $G$ and $G'$:

 where $ARI(G')$ is the Louvian ARI score on $G'$ and $ARI(G)$ is the original Louvian ARI score on $G$.
 The other reward, $r_{label}$, is defined as: